-After Branson flight, Virgin Galactic slumps on stock sale - News Break
+After Branson Flight, Virgin Galactic Slumps on Stock Sale - News Break

-Virgin Galactic's shares have turned sharply lower after the spaceflight company said it’s made arrangements to sell up to $500 million in stock.
-The disclosure comes a day after founder Richard Branson briefly rocketed into space aboard Virgin’s winged space plane for the first time in what was the company’s highest-profile flight yet as it looks to begin taking up customers next year.
-Trading in the stock was briefly halted shortly after the stock market opened.
-It ended the day down more than 17%.
-But it is still up 71.5% so far this year.www.krwg.org
+Virgin Galactic shares veered sharply lower Monday after the spaceflight company said it’s made arrangements to sell up to $500 million in stock.
+The disclosure comes a day after founder Richard Branson briefly rocketed into space aboard Virgin’s winged space plane for the first time in what was the company’s highest-profile flight yet as it looks to begin taking up paying customers on expensive joy rides next year.www.usnews.com

 Comments / 0